niklaswimmer/eka-ci/README.md

 Ultimately, this tool is meant to answer, "should I merge this PR" in the quickest manner possible.
 Curating a Nix repository should not be highly limited to manual review processes of a reviewer.
 This doesn't scale well, and is error prone.

+# Design

+See the [design document](./DESIGN.md) for details about a high-level overview of EkaCI.

 # MVP Roadmap